gabykh1/Electric-GeoDude/README.md

 This function lets users input a pair of coordinates and a search radius.
 Here's how it works:
 ```
 1. Converts the coordinates into a GeoPandas point in metric CRS
 2. Builds a circular buffer around the point using gdf.geometry.buffer(buffer_distance)
 3. Extracts a bounding box to pre-filter results with a fast SQL query:
 ```SQL
 WHERE lat BETWEEN ?
 AND ?
 AND lon BETWEEN ?
 AND ?
 ```
-This makes the query much faster.

-Then it filters the results precisely by checking which points fall inside the buffer polygon.
+4. Then it filters the results precisely by checking which points fall inside the buffer polygon.